TeddyO323/alx-backend-javascript/0x01-ES6_promise/README.md

 ```

 ## Tasks
-Absolutely!
-Here's a more detailed explanation of each task for someone reading the README.md file:

 1. **Keep every promise you make and only make promises you can keep**
    - This task introduces the concept of Promises in JavaScript.
 You'll create a Promise using the `getResponseFromAPI()` prototype function and check if it's indeed a Promise using `console.log(response instanceof Promise)`.